caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 All code in C# (and in all CLI languages) belongs to a type, and every expression and declared storage location also has a type.
 Each type belongs to a namespace, and has a fully-qualified name which consists of the namespace name, a dot, and the type name.
 For example, the `System.IO` namespace contains the `Path` class, whose fully-qualified name is `System.IO.Path`.
 Namespaces are lexically hierarchical.

-Each source-code file contains a top level `namespace` block, which contains type definitions within it, as follows:
+Traditionally, each source-code file contains a top level `namespace` block, which contains type definitions within it, as follows:

 ```
 namespace MyApplication